MegapolisPlayer/MegapolisPlayer/README.md

 ## Current Projects
 *Versailles* - a cross platform x64 game and application engine (closed-source)

-*Belgrade* - an IDE for Versailles
+*Belgrade* - an IDE for Versailles (closed-source)

 ## Unsupported/Deprecated Projects
 *MinisterOS* - just a **test x86 BIOS OS** which displays time, RAM and CPU vendor

-*MuffleSpeech* - a speech muffler (does still get small bugfixes if necessary.
+*MuffleSpeech* - a speech muffler (does still get small bugfixes if necessary, GUI planned)

 ## Contributing
 Please contribute.
 Like actually, please do.